Kunwar Mohinder Singh Bedi Sahar

 Kunwar Mohinder Singh Bedi, pen name Sahar, was an Indian Urdu poet.
 The Times of India called him a "noted Urdu poet".

 Personal life

 Sahar was born in Chak Bedi, Montgomery District, Punjab, British India on 9 March 1909.
 Montgomery District fell in Pakistan after partition of India-Pakistan and his family shifted to Fazilka, India.
 Montgomery District was later named as Sahiwal District.
-Chak Bedi is currently part of Pakpattan Distric, Punjab, Pakistan.
+Chak Bedi is currently part of Pakpattan District, Punjab, Pakistan.

 Career

 His poetry is varied and includes traditional themes of love and yearning but also themes of unity, peace between India and Pakistan and humor.
 His poetry is considered to belong to the same transreligious and transnational tradition as that of other well-known poets from the Indian subcontinent such as Muhammad Iqbal, Faiz Ahmad Faiz and Ahmad Faraz.

 Sahar's first book of poetry was T̤ulūʻ-i-Saḥar (1962) (translation "Advent of Daybreak"; the title is a play on words as pen name "Sahar", in Urdu means daybreak).
 In 1983, he published a collection of autobiographical poetry titled Yādon̲ kā Jashn ("A Celebration of Memories").

 An international event to celebrate his poetry, called Jashan-e-Sahar ("A celebration for Sahar"), was held in the UAE in 1992.